 16-year-old Isaiah Lustre allegedly took his own life inside their Quezon City home.
 Find out more, here.

-The younger brother of 23-year-old actress/singer Nadine Lustre has allegedly died by suicide, according to reports.
+Nadine Lustre's brother has allegedly died of apparent suicide, according to reports.

 On October 8, Isaiah Lustre, 16, was found lifeless in their Quezon City home.
 CNN reports that police found an empty shell from a .38 caliber gun and that the Lustre family did not grant the QCPD's request for an investigation because they were certain the teen had taken his own life.